aanalma28/api-forecast-kolam/replit.md

-# ML Forecasting API
+# Fish Growth Forecasting API

 ## Overview

-This is a Flask-based REST API service that provides machine learning-powered time series forecasting capabilities.
-The application uses a linear regression model with trend and seasonality features to generate predictions.
-It includes a web interface for documentation and API testing, along with comprehensive validation and preprocessing utilities.
+This is a Flask-based REST API service that provides specialized machine learning-powered fish growth forecasting capabilities.
+The application predicts fish growth timelines until target weight is reached, designed specifically for aquaculture and fish farming operations.
+It includes a web interface for documentation and API testing, along with comprehensive validation and preprocessing utilities for fish farming data.

 ## User Preferences